Getting Started with SignalRGen

 - The interface (

-) defines the contract between client and server - Methods without
+) defines the contract between client and server - Methods in the

 Complete Example